I enter my workspace ready to do battle.

 The push and pull of the process reflects the complexities and contradictions that are recurrent themes in my pieces: myths & assumptions, identity & legacy, power & loss.
 My paintings expose often irreconcilable feelings of belonging and alienation, desire and flight, conflict and resolution.

-In my work, elements of the female figure are partial, contorted or otherwise misrepresented and take on a bolder symbolic value: women bow or rise to the invisible pull of expectations, and in the process we often lose ourselves, disassemble or dissociate.
+In my work, elements of the female figure are partial, contorted or distorted, and take on a bolder symbolic value: women bow or rise to the invisible pull of expectations, and in the process we often lose ourselves, disassemble or dissociate.
 We are trained to perform, and end up resenting the pressures, redundancies and limits of our multidimensional roles.
 We are never enough, never whole, never fully represented.
 Especially in the art world.

 The work is deliberately challenging to read, but not impossible.
 It requires visual and emotional perceptions of the viewer.
 Color and movement strike first, symbology provides familiarity.
 Choosing a title is essential as a verbal conclusion, providing a lexicon to enter into conversation with the piece.